gwezerek/cs171-hw-gustav-wezerek/hw2/answers.md

 # Homework 2 Answers

 ### 0.1 What is the meaning of the horizontal and vertical position of the nodes?
 Give examples of datasets particularly well suited to organize data this way.
-The horizontal and vertical position don't encode anything on their own.
-Rather, the position of the nodes to each other on the 2D plane visualizes the relatedness of the data.
+The horizontal and vertical position don't encode anything on their own, as the coordinates are determined by a force simulation with random elements.
+Rather, the position of the nodes relative to each other on the 2D plane visualizes the relatedness of the data.
 You could use a force-directed graph to visualize, say, the co-occurence of characters in _Les Misérables_ or the co-occurence of countries' exports.

 ### Question 0.2.
 Which other channels (visual variables), beside color, size and position, could have been used?
 Name five.
 You could use: